CEO, Music & Media Producer, Strategist

 Spencer Proffer has been at the forefront of successful and inventive multimedia projects for years.
 Throughout an extensive entertainment career, he has consistently broken new ground with pioneering work on both creative and business fronts.
 As a marketing and media architect with an anchor in how music plays an organic role in various platforms, he has created and then implemented numerous initiatives on behalf of major television networks, advertising agencies, online, record, and motion picture companies.
 He also has a meaningful history of producing socially conscious events and enterprises which have both charitable as well as commercial components.

-Spencer is a highly regarded media producer and strategist with a long history of connecting with audiences.
-His productions have garnered Academy, Golden Globe, Emmy, Grammy and Tony awards and nominations, and as music producer, his work has sold millions of gold and platinum records.
+Spencer Proffer is a highly regarded media producer and strategist with a long history of connecting with audiences.
+His productions and many he has been integrally involved with have garnered Academy, Golden Globe, Emmy, Grammy, Tony awards and nominations.
+As music producer and arranger, his work has sold millions of gold and platinum records.

-Proffer provided dozens of scholarships to kids across North America to further science and space education while producing the SET Award winning movie, Space Warriors, in partnership with Walden Media at that time.
+Proffer provided twenty five scholarships to kids across North America to further science and space education while producing the SET Award winning movie, Space Warriors, in partnership with Walden Media at that time.

 Here are a few links to get a better sense of Spencer, his background and ethos:

-Proffer's progressive thinking and results are also highlighted in The Wall St Journal article on the Citizens Of The World enterprise which he architected and produced.
-Spencer accomplished the goal of uniting the world through music with his production of the song, performed in 5 languages.
-This initiative brought together artists from 5 continents who have collectively sold 73 Million albums.
+Proffer's progressive thinking and results are highlighted in The Wall St Journal article on the Citizens Of The World enterprise which he architected and produced.
+Spencer accomplished the goal of uniting the world through music with his co-writing and production of the title song, performed in 5 languages.
+This initiative brought together artists from multiple continents who have collectively sold 73 Million albums.

-The execution of this vision was considered a major socio cultural accomplishment by many in the media including the WSJ and its readers.
+The execution of this vision was considered a major socio cultural accomplishment by many in the media including the Wall Street Journal and its readers.
 The article featured the video Spencer produced, embedded in the story.

 Here is a snippet from the PBS aired documentary Special on this venture, via You Tube.

-As a Music Director/ Supervisor, Spencer has handled over 117+ films/television projects in a proactive, hands-on capacity for most of the key motion picture studios and major broadcast television networks (see IMDB for a detailed listing of his film and television music work).
+As a Music Director/ Supervisor, Spencer has handled 122 films/television projects in a proactive, hands-on capacity for most of the key motion picture studios and major broadcast television networks (see IMDB for a detailed listing of his film and television music work).

-As an early pioneer of laser light shows, Spencer also shepherded the first #1 rock album (Billy Thorpe’s Children Of The Sun) to be developed into computer-animated laser choreography and exhibited in planetariums across North America.
+As an early pioneer of laser light shows, Spencer also produced a million selling #1 rock album, Billy Thorpe’s Children Of The Sun (which he also co-wrote).
+It was developed into computer-animated laser choreography and the visual enterprise was exhibited in planetariums across North America, which he also produced.

-Spencer is an honors graduate and 3rd year scholarship recipient from Loyola University School of Law.
-He was the youngest individual to pass the California Bar Exam at the time.
+Spencer graduated law school from Loyola University School of Law at the age of 23 with honors.
+While playing guitar in his then band and doing West Coast touring, he earned a 3rd year scholarship from the Ahmanson Bank.
+He went on to be the youngest individual to pass the California Bar Exam at that time.
 His B.A. in Political Science (received at 20 years of age) is from UCLA.

-He has taught numerous courses at UCLA, USC and Syracuse U. He also served on the Dean’s Council at the American University School of Communication in Washington, DC.
-Spencer is married with two sons, Morgan and Sterling.
+Spencer has taught numerous courses at UCLA, USC and Syracuse U. He also served on the Dean’s Council at the American University School of Communication in Washington, DC.
+He is happily married to Judith and has two sons, Morgan and Sterling.